cscart/docs/en/user_guide/users/vendors/create_vendor_account.rst

     The created administrator account will be associated with the vendor account and will be able to log in to the administrator panel to manage this vendor's settings and products.

 5. Click the **Create** button.
-The new vendor account will appear among the other vendor accounts in the store.
+The new vendor account will appear in the list among the other vendors.